Pvt. Earl Harrison Wheeler

 In Japan, Earl was sent to Fukuoka #17.
 The POWs worked in a condemned coal mine.
 Many of the POWs would intentionally injure themselves so that they would stay out of the mine.
 Others were ill from being malnourished.
 Earl worked to keep these men alive.

 On August 6, 1945, the POWs not in the mine witnessed a giant explosion over Nagasaki.
 They had no idea that they had just witnessed the atomic bomb exploding.
 Many of the POWs believed the Americans had hit a major Japanese ammunition dump.

 The commanding officer informed the POWs that Japan and the United States were now friends.
 American B-29s flew over the camp dropping 50 gallon drums of food, medicine, and clothing to the men.
 George Wells - a reporter for the Chicago Daily News - came to the camp and told the former POWs that American troops were on the island.
 The camp was liberated in September 1945.

 Earl was returned to the Philippines and fattened up before being sent home.
-He was promoted to corporal and returned to the United States.
+He was promoted to corporal and returned to the United States on the Simon Bolivar.
+The ship arrived at San Francisco on October 16, 1945, and the men were sent to Letterman General Hospital for additional medical treatment.
 After returning home, he was treated for his ailments from the years as being a POW.
 Earl was discharged on July 21, 1946.